 Physician assistant education programs usually last at least 2 years and are full time.
 Most programs are in schools of allied health, academic health centers, medical schools, or 4-year colleges; a few are in community colleges, the military, or hospitals.
 Many accredited PA programs have clinical teaching affiliations with medical schools.

-In 2007, 136 education programs for physician assistants were accredited or provisionally accredited by the American Academy of Physician Assistants.
-More than 90 of these programs offered the option of a master’s degree, and the rest offered either a bachelor’s degree or an associate degree.
+In 2015, 196 education programs for physician assistants were accredited or provisionally accredited by the American Academy of Physician Assistants in the US.
+In Texas, there are 8 accredited programs.
+More than 90 of these programs in the US offered the option of a master’s degree, and the rest offered either a bachelor’s degree or an associate degree.
 Most applicants to PA educational programs already have a bachelor’s degree.

 Admission requirements vary, but many programs require 2 years of college and some work experience in the health care field.
 Students should take courses in biology, English, chemistry, mathematics, psychology, and the social sciences.
 Many PAs have prior experience as registered nurses, and others come from varied backgrounds, including military corpsman or medics and allied health occupations such as respiratory therapists, physical therapists, and emergency medical technicians and paramedics.